 Frequently Asked Questions

-No, you will never guess if there was a slight hint of mayonnaise in the bread and that’s the beauty of using this ingredient.
+No, you will never guess if there was a slight hint of mayonnaise in the bread.

 Yes you can.
 Feel free to use the wholewheat flour, all-purpose flour or spelt flour.
 In case you are using a different flour, just make sure to add 3 teaspoons of baking powder.

 No worries - just spread the yellow bananas in a baking tray over silicone mats.
 Place the tray in the oven at 350 F for about 15 minutes and take them out once they are dark brown or black in color.
 Peel them and use them in the recipe.

 - The bread will do well in an air-tight container for up to 2 days.